OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-02.md

 ## Proverbs 2:5

-Then you will understand the fear of the Lord and discover the knowledge of God.
+Then you will grasp what it means to revere the Lord and find the knowledge of God.

 ## Proverbs 2:6

-For the Lord gives wisdom; from His mouth come knowledge and understanding.
+For the Lord grants wisdom; from His mouth flow knowledge and understanding.

 ## Proverbs 2:7